josiest/system-graph/README.md

 The system-graph is fairly simple, yet still likely easy to get wrong.
 We'll go over the necessary steps to create a system

-## ISystem interface

-The `pi::system_graph` currently only supports adding systems that inherit from the `pi::ISystem` interface.
-Currently this means implementing two methods:

-`ISystem::name` is a constexpr function that doesn't modify the class, and returns a string view of a name that represents the class.

-`ISystem::destroy` cleans up resources managed by the system class.
-This is a stand-in for a destructor until system-graph supports destroying in-order.

 ## declaring dependencies
 If your system has dependencies, it should declare them in the `dependencies` function.
 This is a static function that requires a specific signature.
 It must